oddwires/RP2040-code/README.md

-# RPI---pico
+# RP2040

-A collection of folders for various RPI pico based projects.
+A collection of folders for various RP2040 based projects.
 See individual folders for further details.